aboutjax/goneriding/src/pages/posts/01-ohakune-weekend-stage-1/01-ohakune-weekend.md

 # Makatote Viaduct

-<marker-link lat="-39.2669636" lng="175.3878905" zoom="15">The Makatote Viaduct (Bridge 179)</marker-link> takes the North Island Main Trunk railway (NIMT) across the Makatote River.
+<marker-link lat="-39.2669636" lng="175.3878905" zoom="15" label="C">The Makatote Viaduct (Bridge 179)</marker-link> takes the North Island Main Trunk railway (NIMT) across the Makatote River.
 It is 335.7 km from Wellington, at the foot of Ruapehu, in northern Manawatu-Wanganui (central North Island), between National Park and Ohakune.

 It was built between 1905 and 1908 for the Public Works Department (PWD), who passed it to New Zealand Railways Department (NZR) in 1909